 The right course for you and your business

 Keep in mind that creating a course, particularly your first online course, can be hard work.
 And, beyond the initial creation, you are going to need to be able to promote, maintain, and deliver it over time.
 So, it’s worth making sure a particular course is the right fit for you.

 To do that, I recommend reviewing Hitting Your Strategic Sweet Spot with the 3M Model.
 In it, I go over a simple approach to assessing your market, your means (i.e., your capabilities and expertise), and your motivations.
 It can be very clarifying and will help steer you away from investing time and money in projects you may not be willing or able to sustain over the long term.

-Also, consider your Value Ramp and where online courses best fit into it your portfolio of offerings.
+Also, consider your Value Ramp (discussed above) and where online courses best fit into it your portfolio of offerings.
 The general idea is that you should think in terms of providing a portfolio of products and services to your customers.